 Need some help making that ultimate cheese board for the holidays?
-Use this handy cheese guide for the best types of cheese to use!
+Use this handy cheese guide for the best cheese to use for a cheese board!

 Manchego cheese hails from the La Mancha region of Spain.
 This is a firm sheep’s milk cheese with tangy, nutty, grassy flavors.
 Although the consistency is not creamy like brie, the lacy interior is high in butterfat, lending it a rich, decadent feel.
 Manchego has an inedible waxy herringbone rind that’s imprinted during the molding process.